 St John Ambulance Western Australia covers the largest area of any single ambulance service in the world – 2,525,500 square kilometres or 33 per cent of the total landmass of Australia.

 There are 160 St John Ambulance locations operating in country Western Australia, serviced by more than 3400 dedicated volunteer ambulance officers and 70 paramedics.
-These volunteers travel in excess of 1.6 million kilometres within the country area annually, transporting more than 32,000 people.
+These volunteers travel more than two million kilometres across country WA annually, transporting more than 60,000 people.

 Ambulance Service Structure